Johann Hari: Everything You Think You Know About Meaning & Happiness Is Wrong | E82

 TL;DR

-• The Rat Park experiment demonstrates that environmental enrichment and social connection are crucial for wellbeing and reducing addictive behaviors
+- The Rat Park experiment demonstrates that environmental and social factors, not just chemical dependency, drive addictive behavior and disconnection

-• Social media platforms are designed to exploit our psychological vulnerabilities rather than facilitate genuine human connection
+- Social media platforms are designed to prevent genuine human connection by prioritizing engagement metrics over authentic interaction

 Episode Recap